theScottyJam/mc-skybot/README.md

 Start the turtle right above the bedrock, facing north.

-Put a disk drive next to the turtle with a disk in there (I normally put it right in front).
+Start the tutle in front of the chest, facing away from it.
+Place its disk drive to the right of the tutle.

 You can make the disk persist across restarts by doing `label right/front/etc main` (or something like that).
 You'll find the data for this disk in the world save, in computer/.
 Do not just link your source code directory to there!
 If you ever delete the world through MineCraft's UI, it'll go into the source directory and delete those files.

 # Terms